airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ```

 - In your browser, just visit [http://localhost:8000](http://localhost:8000)
 - You will be asked for a username and password.
 By default, that's username `airbyte` and password `password`.
+Once you deploy airbyte to your servers, be sure to [change these](/operator-guides/security).
 - Start moving some data!

 ## Troubleshooting